Engi-Benji/Spatial-Short-Term-Average/README.md

 DAS data to detect nanoseismicity using the SSTA and other potential methods such as the STA/LTA, kNN and Amplitude Thresholding.
 Any questions or problems using the code contact me at: kcx19zeu@uea.ac.uk.

+Due to the large file size the example window files are not available as part of the repo but are available upon request.

 Packages Needed:

     - matplotlib